scds/dash25-26/ggplot2.md

 - Choose appropriate plot types for different kinds of data
 - Customize plots by modifying aesthetics, adding labels, adjusting color schemes, and applying themes

-No prior experience with R Strudio is required.
+No prior experience with R Studio is required.
 This workshop is ideal for researchers who are looking to enhance their data storytelling skills through visualization.

 ## Workshop Preparation